 Revenue and Utilization

-Two regulatory drydockings are scheduled for 2014 and none in 2015.
+There are no further regulatory drydockings scheduled for 2015.

 Vessel Operating Expenses

-Depreciation for the three months ended March 31, 2014 was $10.0 million compared to $10.1 million in the three months ended March 31, 2014.
+Depreciation for the three months ended March 31, 2015 was $11.0 million, compared to $10.0 million in the three months ended March 31, 2014.
 The increase is due mainly to the addition of OOCL Tianjin and OOCL Qingdao.

 General and Administrative Costs

-General and administrative costs incurred were $1.7 million in the three months ended March 31, 2014 compared to $1.6 million in the three months ended March 31, 2013.
+General and administrative costs incurred were $1.8 million in the three months ended March 31, 2015, compared to $1.7 million in the three months ended March 31, 2014.

 Other operating income

-Interest income for the three months ended March 31, 2014 and 2013 was not material.
+Interest income for the three months ended March 31, 2015 and 2014 was not material.

 Change in Fair Value of Financial Instruments

-The Company hedged its interest rate exposure on floating rate debt under its credit facility by entering into derivatives that swap the floating rate debt for fixed rate debt to provide long-term stability and predictability to cash flows.
+The Company hedged its interest rate exposure on floating-rate debt under its previous credit facility by entering into derivatives that swapped the floating rate debt for fixed-rate debt to provide long-term stability and predictability to cash flows.
 As these hedges did not qualify for hedge accounting under US GAAP, the outstanding hedges were marked to market at each period end with any change in the fair value being booked to the income and expenditure account.
 The Company's derivative hedging instruments, which were terminated on March 19, 2014, gave a realized loss of $2.8 million in the three months ended March 31, 2014 for settlements of swaps in the period, as US $ LIBOR rates were lower than the average fixed rate embedded in the hedging instruments.
 Further, there was a $1.9 million unrealized gain for revaluation of the balance sheet position as at March 19, 2014 given prevailing US $ LIBOR and movements in the forward curve for interest rates.
-This compares to a realized loss of $5.4 million in the three months ended March 31, 2013 and an unrealized gain of $5.5 million.

 The $277.0 million nominal amount of interest rate derivatives outstanding were terminated on March 19, 2014 for a final payment of $19.3 million.